Amid WHO warnings and with no proof, some African nations turn to herbal tonic to try to treat Covid-19

 The African Union has asked Madagascar to share technical and scientific data about the herbal infusion for review as leaders across the continent have expressed interest in using the drink, called Covid Organics, or CVO, to fight outbreaks.

 Madagascar has been giving out the tonic for free, and Equatorial Guinea, Chad and Guinea Bissau have gotten shipments, the island nation's president said.
-Nigeria said it planned to receive some of the product from Guinea Bissau and would first test and validate it.
+Nigeria said it had received samples of the product from Guinea Bissau and would first test and validate it.

+"We will not put anything to use in Nigeria without the endorsement of our regulatory institutions," Nigerian President Muhammadu Buhari said in a statement on Saturday.

 The tonic also was distributed door-to-door for free across many regions of Madagascar after its unveiling last month, journalist Gaëlle Borgia told CNN.
 It's now being sold in supermarkets and stores in the capital Antananarivo for 40 cents,1,500 ariary) and it's free for locals who can't afford it, Borgia said.